robertncole1/personal-bio-site-instructions/personal-bio-site-01.md

 }
 ```
 3. Create two functions:
-	* writeToDom:  This function should accept 2 arguments: a string to print and the ID of the element to print it in.
+	* printToDom:  This function should accept 2 arguments: the ID of the element to print it in and a string to print.
 	* createProjectCards: This function should loop through the projects array and build up a 'dom string' (a complex HTML structure represented by a string) that includes all the information on the project.
-It should call the writeToDom function for each project (hint: For this one, you'll be printing to the div with the ID `projectsPage`).
+It should call the printToDom function for each project (hint: For this one, you'll be printing to the div with the ID `projectsPage`).
 4. Only print 'available' projects.
 In your `createProjectCards` function, add logic to only show the project on the page if it has a value of `true` in the `available` property.
-5. The last line of this file should be: ```createProjectCards();```
+5. Call the ```createProjectCards();``` function in an init function that runs when the project loads.